ashtonpaul/rest-api-guidelines/RESTAPI.md

 ## REST API Design Guideline

-1. Version your API in URL (e.g. /api/v1/) Preferably use URL method for verisoning.
+1. Version your API in URL (e.g. /api/v1/) Preferably use URL method for versioning.
 It gives better discoverability of a resource by looking at the URL.
-1. Use nouns for resouce naming
+1. Use nouns for resource naming
 1. Resource names should always be plural
 > GET api/v1/companies
 > GET api/v1/employees